Saran-nns/sorn/docs/source/usage.rst

     `istdp` - Inhibitory Spike Timing Dependent Plasticity

-Note: If you pass all above options to `freeze`, then the network will behave as Liquid State Machine(LSM)
+Note: If you pass all above options to freeze, then the network will behave as Liquid State Machine(LSM) i,e., the connection strengths and thresholds remains fixed at the random intial state.

 Network Output Descriptions
 ---------------------------